JohnElvisMedeirosCosta/JohnElvisMedeirosCosta/README.md

 ⚡ Fun fact:
 - 👯 I’m looking to collaborate on projects that are using Python.
 - 🌱 I’m currently learning JavaScript and mathematics required for ML and Data Science.
-- :pencil2: I Write blogs on dev.to on free days.
+- :pencil2: I Write posts on instagram on free days.
-- :musical_note: I love to hear country music.
+- :musical_note: I love to hear folk music.

 ### Let's Connect :coffee: